Long9087/Long9087/README.md

-- 👋 Hi, I’m @Long9087, I'm a developer in Gameloft coporation.
+- 👋 Hi, I’m @Long9087, I'm a developer in Gameloft corporation.
 Hehe :>
 - 👀 I’m interested in developing the game, art and playing esport games 🥉.
 - 🌱 I’m currently learning how to build a complete game.
 - 📫 My email :